UncleSocks/waffles-hugo-theme-for-cyblog/README.md

 # Waffles: A Hugo Theme for CyBlog
 Waffles is a minimal dark Hugo theme created for my CyBlog website.
-The colorway is modeled after the cliché "hacking" computer terminal — a black/grey background with green text.
+The colorway follows the cliché "hacking" computer terminal look — a black/grey background with green text.
 The theme is named after our Shih Tzu, Waffle, or "fifi" for short, and was inspired by the Risotto Hugo theme.

 ![image](https://github.com/user-attachments/assets/39e7b685-a770-408b-a01f-17d62ae9d254)